RodZill4/material-maker/material_maker/doc/node_filter_blend.rst

 The **Blend** node blends two or more inputs using an optional opacity.
-It performs a blend operation defined by the blend mode between the inputs, and mixes the result with the background input using the opacity (defined by the *opacity* parameter, or the optional greyscale input).
+It performs a blend operation defined by the blend mode between the inputs, and mixes the result with the background input using the opacity (defined by the *opacity* parameter multiplied by the greyscale input).

 .. image:: images/node_filter_blend.png
 	:align: center